oliviawestmacottssw/SSW.Rules.Content/rules/post-production---do-you-know-how-to-promote-videos/rule.md

 ---

- ​
-​​To ensure your videos gain maximum exposure, you need to promote them in various ways.
+To ensure your videos gain maximum exposure, you need to promote them in various ways.
 The following are the steps to do this.

 1. ## Add to social Media accounts
     Add link to the new video to all social media accounts including: